Similar to Excel spreadsheets, many windows in the Hog 4 OS such as the programmer, output window, and cue editors are presented as spreadsheets.

 All of the spreadsheets in the Hog 4 OS share a common set of features:

-To resize a spreadhseet column: Place the cursor over the right-hand edge of the column header.
+To resize a spreadsheet column: Place the cursor over the right-hand edge of the column header.
 The cursor will change to a double-ended arrow.
 Click and drag to resize the column.

-To move a spreasheet column: Click and drag on the column header.
+To move a spreadsheet column: Click and drag on the column header.

 To hide a spreadsheet column: Right-click on the column header, and choose Hide.

-To show a hidden spreadhseet column: Right-click on a column header, and choose the name of the column from the menu.
+To show a hidden spreadsheet column: Right-click on a column header, and choose the name of the column from the menu.

 To sort the spreadsheet: Right-click on a column header and select Sort to sort the spreadsheet by the values in that column.
 Select Sort again to the reverse the direction of the sort.
 You can also right-click on a column header and select Sub-sort to assign a second level of sorting.
 For example, if you sort the Fixture window by fixture type, and sub-sort by Patch, then all the Desk Channels will be shown grouped together, in the order of their patch address.